Durak-Git/EffectMacroTorg/README.md

 4.A macro to cancel the drama deck draw of a new round</br>
 **game.effectMacroTorg.dramaFlashback()</br>**
-Combat must be started, and not first round of course</br>
+Combat must be started, and not first round of course

 5.A macro to cancel the play of a destiny card from a player (NOT a COSM)</br>
 **game.effectMacroTorg.playerPlayback()</br>**
 Better if it's the last message in the log.
-Ask for recipient</br>
+Ask for recipient

 6.Added a script that un-pool cards of players at the end of combat.
 (remove the flag)

+7.Added a script that remove Stymied and Vulnerable staus when clicking "end of turn" in combat tracker.

+8.Added a script that ask if you want to update the driver and the skill of a Vehicule actor</br>
+when you drag and drop an actor on it.

 # ScreenShots are coming, somed defaults will be listed
 If you already created an exhaustive passive effect that handles the bonus, it could give bad values.</br>